squid-cache/squid-cache.github.io/ConfigExamples/Authenticate/Mysql.rst

 }}}

+By default the helper connects to a MySQL database running on the local host.
+It can also be made to contact a remote server using the {{{--dsn}}} argument.

+The Data Source Name ( {{{--dsn}}} ) parameter is the option string passed to the Perl DBI module for locating the database to use.

+It takes the syntax:
+  .
+"DSN:" driver ":" params

+The params bit depends on what database driver (type) is.
+The ''' "mysql" ''' driver uses semi-colon separated key=value pairs.
+So you can write something like:
+{{{

+auth_param basic program /usr/local/squid/libexec/squid_db_auth \
+    --dsn "DSN:mysql:host=example.com;port=3306;database=squid" \
+    --user someuser --password xxxx --plaintext --persist }}}

-== Testing the squid_db_auth helper ==
+== Testing the helper ==

-It good idea to test the squid_db_auth helper from command line to make sure it authenticating with mysql before trying from browser.
+It good idea to test the {{{squid_db_auth}}} helper from command line to make sure it authenticating with mysql before trying from browser.

 {{{